 Is it just us, or are there a million ways to say “happy birthday”?
 Between office email threads, social media posts, and party hat emojis, it’s clear that technology has changed the birthday messaging game.
 But card enthusiasts need not be left out of this shift in salutations.
 We’ve rounded up some trendy ideas so you can create a seriously stunning DIY card faster than you can find the perfect birthday cat meme.

 Wisdom (allegedly) comes with age.
 Help your birthday card recipients feel like the perfect blend of wise and trendy by giving them funny or enlightening quote cards with a hip, handmade look.
 Paper, Papyrus, and Weave, in the Textures tab, make it easy to give your card the appearance of hand-pressed paper, woven textiles, and embossed leather.
-Add visual interest with an overlay like this wise old owl from Magical Creatures, in the Witches theme (totally worth starting your free Premium trial).
+Add visual interest with an overlay like this wise old owl from Magical Creatures, in the Witches theme.
 Dress your witty words up with different font and color options, and you’ve got a custom card worthy of Kinfolk magazine.

 Tip: If you want to apply a texture to your entire image, including overlays, flatten it first by clicking the combine all layers button in the top toolbar.
 We wanted the texture to appear behind this owl, so we didn’t.
 You can also play with text effects like Inner Shadow and make your card look like it’s hot off the letterpress.

 Beautiful black and white